LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-dynamic-routing-outside-of-conversational-cloud.md

 ---

 {: .important}
-This topic assumes you are familiar with linking third-party bots to Conversational Cloud.
-If you aren't, we strongly suggest that you read the documentation [here](third-party-bots-getting-started.html).
+This topic assumes you are familiar with linking [third-party bots](third-party-bots-getting-started.html) to Conversational Cloud.

 ### Introduction
 Once your third-party bot is ready, you can [set up routing policies](conversation-orchestrator-dynamic-routing-creating-routing-policies.html) on Dynamic Routing and leverage the [Next Actions API](conversation-orchestrator-next-actions-api-overview.html) to receive routing recommendations.
 You need to handle transfers appropriately within your third-party bot in the appropriate channel.
 Third-party bots can use the [Conversation Context Service](conversation-orchestrator-conversation-context-service-overview.html) to read or write contextual information that can be leveraged for dynamic routing or even bot-to-bot communication.